cicorias/Castle-Winbuntu/README.md

 ### Homesick

-1. I'm also a big fan of managing my dotfiles across different distributions with Homesick (I've tried the Makefile approach w/ symlinks, etc. but have found that I'm not as smart as people like Jessie Frazelle, and that Homesick limits the stuff I have to keep track of in my head, --ultimately a more sustainable method of organization and deployment for me :).
+1. I'm also a big fan of managing my dotfiles across different distributions with Homesick.
+Homesick limits the stuff I have to keep track of in my head, --ultimately a more sustainable method of organization and deployment for me :).
 You'll first need to install ruby, then `gem install homesick`
 1. Clone this castle with `homesick clone rodtreweek/winbuntu`
 1. Create the symlinks with `homesick link winbuntu`